smera-renjithlal/DBMS-LAB-S4/README.md

-# DBMS-LAB-S4
+# NITCBASE
-This project is done as a part of the DBMS LAB course by S4 students.
+NITCbase is a rudimentary RDBMS implementation project done by S4 students as a part of the DBMS LAB course.
+It structured around an eight-layer architecture.
+It provides basic functionality for handling standard relational queries and includes indexing through B+ trees.
+By the end of the project, the system supports elementary SQL operations such as CREATE, DROP, ALTER, INSERT, SELECT, PROJECT, and EQUI-JOIN.
+(Note that NITCbase does not support concurrency.)

 # Resources
 https://nitcbase.github.io/

-# What is NITCbase?
+# Learning
-NITCbase is a Relational Database Management System (RDBMS) implementation project that is intended to help undergraduate students understand the design and data structures of an elementary RDBMS.
-This is done by implementing an RDBMS themselves with a step-by-step implementation roadmap.
+* Understand the design and data structures of an elementary RDBMS through implementation

-# What I learnt
-* How relational databases are constructed from scratch
 * Fundamentals of data storage, indexing, and query handling
 * How to debug low-level memory and logic issues